Of all the things that make this part of Texas noteworthy, our problematic sinuses are probably not what we’d like to dwell upon.

 Filling a gap

-UT Medicine’s Department of Otolaryngology also did not have anyone dedicated to sinus disease until Dr. Chen arrived.
+UT Health’s Department of Otolaryngology also did not have anyone dedicated to sinus disease until Dr. Chen arrived.

 “It was a great opportunity for me to fill that role and really focus my practice in the area of sinus disease,” Dr. Chen explained.
 He believes that being able to grow a practice in South Texas, an area of the country that has a lot of sinus disease patients, will bring him many challenges.
 He also knows that he will be learning a great deal by seeing such a variation in the significance of disease that’s here.